BigCommerce VS Shopify

 Integrations & Add-Ons

-One more thing: Shopify has recently introduced their own business financing service, Shopify Capital.
+One more thing: Shopify has recently introduced its own business financing service, Shopify Capital.
 Through Shopify Capital, you may be eligible for a merchant cash advance (MCA).
 Read more in our full review of the service.

 Customer Service & Technical Support

-Shopify is a tough act to beat.
-This cart’s ease of use, modern themes, and vast app marketplace are what make it the eCommerce solution we most commonly recommend.
+That said, Shopify is a tough act to beat.
+This cart’s ease of use, modern themes, and vast app marketplace are what make it the ecommerce solution we most commonly recommend.
 And while Shopify still has some room for improvement (eliminating those pesky transaction fees would be a good start), we feel confident enough in the quality of the software and service to declare Shopify the winner of this comparison.